-Turnover in the public accounting profession is often high because as standards and regulations constantly change, accountants are in high demand.
-The training and development experience we provide makes our staff highly sought after in the external market.
+Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
 Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
 We have a range of programs and initiatives to support our people and strengthen their belonging at PwC thus positively impacting retention.